json-api/json-api/_format/1.1/index.md

 A server **MUST** return `403 Forbidden` in response to an unsupported request to create a resource with a client-generated ID.

+#### <a href="#crud-sideposting" id="crud-sideposting" class="headerlink"></a> Sideposting

+A server **MAY** accept a request to create related resources along with the primary resource, which is referred to as *sideposting*.
+The related resources **MUST** be placed within the `included` member.
+A sideposted resource **MUST** be referred to (from the linkage data of resource relationships) either via standard [resource identifier objects][resource identifier object] when using a client-generated ID, or as a [resource pointer object][resource pointer object] otherwise (that is an object with a single `pointer` member the value of which is a JSON pointer to a resource object).
+The document **MUST** still respect the full linkage requirement.

+A server **MUST** handle sideposting requests transactionally, and either create all requested resources or none.

+A server **MUST** return `403 Forbidden` in response to an unsupported request to create a resource with sideposting.

 #### <a href="#crud-creating-responses" id="crud-creating-responses" class="headerlink"></a> Responses

 ##### <a href="#crud-creating-responses-201" id="crud-creating-responses-201" class="headerlink"></a> 201 Created